acrimi/AdventOfCode/README.md

 - `-s | --submit`: Will automatically submit the answer returned by your solution to the AoC API.
 Only takes effect when executing a single part of the problem.
 API access must be set up as detailed below.

-- `-r | --require-pass`: When used in conjunction with `--submit`, requires that all test cases are passing before submitting the answer to the AoC API.
+- `-t | --test-strict`: When used in conjunction with `--submit`, requires that all test cases are passing before submitting the answer to the AoC API.
 Only applies to test cases in `test.json` that contain an `expect` value (see the [Chrome extension README](https://github.com/acrimi/AdventOfCode/blob/master/extension/README.md)).
 Manually specified test inputs and test cases without an `expect` value are considered passing by default.

 The input for each day can be specified in the config object in the `index.js` file or an `input` file in the day's directory.
 If no input is given and API access is setup (see below), the input will be downloaded and cached from the AoC website automatically.